GSA/gsa-icam-card-builder/responder/README.md

 # responder
 This directory contains a script to install the Apache web server and OCSP responder subsystems.
+The responder hass been tested on CentOS 7.4 with Apache 2.4.8 and Ubuntu 16.04 with Apache 2.4.18.
+Internet access is required during the installation, as certain prerequisites may be downloaded.

 The script `install-responder.sh` can be in invoked in two ways:

-1. `sh install-responder.sh -d` - Installs just the artifacts in `responder-certs.tar` and `aiacrlsia.tar`.
+1. `cd responder; ./install-responder.sh -d` - Installs just the artifacts in `responder-certs.tar` and `aiacrlsia.tar`.
-2. `sh install-responder.sh` - Installs the Apache and responder software as well as the artifacts in (1) above.
+2. `cd responder; ./install-responder.sh` - Installs the Apache and responder software as well as the artifacts in (1) above.

 ### Contents of `responder-certs.tar`